Upgrading to cf CLI v7

 Exit codes

 cf CLI v7 attempts to consistently apply the principles of idempotency across all commands which require it.
-For more information, see General Principles in CF CLI Style Guide in the Cloud Foundry CLI repository on GitHub.
+For more information, see General Principles in cf CLI Style Guide in the Cloud Foundry CLI repository on GitHub.
 Commands now exit 0 if the outcome a user expresses when running a specific command is unchanged after the command is executed.
 Examples include:

 • Attempting to delete a resource which does not exist, for example, a space.
 Commands like delete-route and delete-space return 0 in those cases.